Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Resonant Hybrid CP Asymmetries

 Summing over flavours, the total CP asymmetry in the resonant regime is well approximated by

-reflecting the common resonant structure shared by both contributions.
-The appearance of the physical phase \(\phi_{\rm HR}=\arg(\mu f Y_\nu^\dagger)\) in both terms highlights the intrinsically hybrid nature of CP violation in this regime and its departure from conventional resonant leptogenesis frameworks \cite{Dev2017,Antusch2021}.
+The appearance of the physical invariant $\phi_{\rm HR}=\arg(\mu f Y_\nu^\dagger)$ in both contributions highlights the intrinsically hybrid nature of CP violation in this regime and its distinction from purely Type-I or Type-II resonant leptogenesis frameworks \cite{AntuschHybrid2020}.

 The flavour-covariant treatment is essential in the temperature regime relevant for the present analysis, where charged-lepton Yukawa interactions are partially equilibrated and flavour coherence effects cannot be neglected \cite{Abada2006Flavour,Nardi2006Flavour}.
-In this regime, the density-matrix formalism provides a unified description interpolating between the fully unflavoured and fully flavoured limits, while consistently accounting for decoherence effects induced by Standard Model interactions \cite{Beneke2010,Garbrecht2011Density}.
+In this regime, the density-matrix formalism provides a unified description interpolating between the unflavoured and fully flavoured limits while consistently accounting for decoherence effects induced by Standard Model interactions \cite{Beneke2010,Garbrecht2011Density}.

-The interplay between right-handed neutrino decays and scalar triplet dynamics leads to a non-trivial competition between source and washout terms, especially in the resonant regime where both contributions are active simultaneously \cite{AristizabalSierra2012,Biondini2018}.
-Gauge-mediated scatterings and triplet annihilations play an important role in regulating the triplet abundance and preventing its overproduction, thereby stabilizing the final baryon asymmetry against variations of the initial conditions \cite{Hambye2006Gauge,Blanchet2017Review}.
+The interplay between right-handed neutrino decays and scalar triplet dynamics leads to a non-trivial competition between source and washout terms, particularly in the resonant regime where both contributions are simultaneously active \cite{AristizabalSierra2012,Biondini2018}.
+Gauge-mediated scatterings and triplet annihilations regulate the triplet abundance and prevent its overproduction, thereby stabilizing the final baryon asymmetry against variations of the initial conditions \cite{Hambye2006Gauge,Blanchet2017Review}.

-Spectator processes redistribute the generated lepton asymmetry among the various particle species in the plasma and are consistently included through equilibrium conditions imposed by fast Standard Model interactions \cite{Nardi2009Spectator,Barbieri2000}.
+Spectator processes redistribute the generated lepton asymmetry among the various particle species in the plasma and are incorporated through equilibrium conditions imposed by fast Standard Model interactions \cite{Nardi2009Spectator,Barbieri2000}.
 After sphaleron freeze-out, the final baryon asymmetry is obtained via the standard conversion relation, \( Y_B = c_{\rm sph}\,\Tr(Y_{\Delta_\ell}), \) which remains valid in the presence of flavour correlations \cite{HarveyTurner,Laine2013Sphaleron}.